plinss/acmebot/README.md

 or an object with further options.

 The TSIG file name may an absolute path or a path relative to the 'update_key' directory setting.
-Both the &lt;key-name&gt;.key file and the &lt;key-name&gt;.private files must be present.
+Both the &lt;key-file&gt;.key file and the &lt;key-file&gt;.private files must be present.

-Any zone referred to in a certificate, private key, or authorization that does not have a corresponding zone update will use local DNS updates unless an HTTP challenge directory has been specified for every host in that zone.
+Any zone referred to in a certificate, private key, or authorization that does not have a corresponding zone update key will use local DNS updates unless an HTTP challenge directory has been specified for every host in that zone.

 * 'file' specifies the name of the TSIG key file.
-* 'server' specified the name of the DNS server to send update requests to.
+* 'server' specifies the name of the DNS server to send update requests to.
 If omitted, the primary name server from the zone's SOA record will be used.
 * 'port' specifies the port to send update requests to.
 The default value is '53'.

 Example:

+    {
+        ...
         "zone_update_keys": {
             "example1.com": "update.example1.com.key",
             "example2.com": {
                 "file": "update.example2.com.key",
                 "server": "ns1.example2.com",
                 "port": 53
             }
+        },
+        ...
     }